ST10061537/ST10061537-ST10061537-PROG7311-POE/README.md

-Here's a customized version of the readme tailored to your current project:

 # AgriEnergy Application Readme

 Welcome to the AgriEnergy Web Application!
 This readme provides comprehensive instructions on how to compile, run, and make the most of this web application developed using C#, ASP.NET, and SQL.